IntelliTect/EssentialCSharp.ListingManager/README.md

 For available commands run `ListingManager -h`.
 This will display all the commands available to you.

 To update Listings at a path provide the Chapter's path and specify the `ListingUpdating` mode.
-`ListingManager -path "user/EssentialCSharp/src/Chapter03/" -mode ListingUpdating` or `ListingManager -path "user/EssentialCSharp/src/Chapter03/"`
+`ListingManager --path "user/EssentialCSharp/src/Chapter03/" --mode ListingUpdating` or `ListingManager --path "user/EssentialCSharp/src/Chapter03/"`
 NOTE: It is highly recommended that you commit and push your changes before running this command.
 Additionally you should run this command with `--preview` and `--verbose` specified to ensure there are no adverse affects.
 Once you are confident that the proposed changes are what you want, you can run the command without the `--preview` modifier.

-To find potentially mismatched listings in a chapter run, `ListingManager -path "user/EssentialCSharp/src/Chapter03/" -mode ScanForMismatchedListings`.
+To find potentially mismatched listings in a chapter run, `ListingManager --path "user/EssentialCSharp/src/Chapter03/" --mode ScanForMismatchedListings`.
 Potentially mismatched listings will be printed to the console.

 To run all chapters in powershell from ListingManager directory,